Book Review by Kerey McKenna.

-Kerey McKenna is a contributing reviewer to Nerds who Read and SMOF for the annual Watch City Steampunk Festival in Waltham, Massachusetts.
-Learn more at www.watchcityfestival.com.
+Kerey McKenna is a contributing reviewer to Nerds who Read and SMOF for the annual Watch City Steampunk Festival.
+Check it out at www.watchcityfestival.com.